virtuosoft-dev/hestiacp-pluginable/README.md

 rm main.zip
 ```

-Run the post_install.sh script.
+Run the post_install.sh script and restart Hestia.
 This will automatically be run anytime HestiaCP updates itself.
 You may wish to re-run it if you have created new templates in /usr/local/hestia/data/templates/web/php-fpm, as this will include the patches for open_basedir, auto_prepend/append (see the call to `patch_file` in the script for a list of changes).
 Currently, this project is compatible with HestiaCP v1.6.14 in Nginx + Apache2 with Multi-PHP installation options.

 ```
 /etc/hestiacp/hooks/post_install.sh
+service hestia restart
 ```

 ---